-Another worthwhile stop in the area is the Rockland Tunnel along the Allegheny River Trail.
+Another worthwhile stop in the area is the Rockland Tunnel along the Allegheny River Trail, which is a continuation of the Samuel Justus Recreation Trail.
 Completed in 1915 for use by the Pennsylvania Railroad, the trail is now only open to pedestrians and bicyclists.

 The tunnel is located just a few steps from a small parking area at the end of Rockland Station Road.
 The tunnel is nearly 3,000 feet long and very dark, so make sure to take a bright light if you plan on walking through it.